anasvhora284/stock_report_v2/doc/developer_insight.md

 3. **Customizing the Matrix Display**:
    - Modify the `_createAttributeMatrix` method for different layouts
    - Update the XML template to render the matrix differently

+4. **Optimizing for Specific Use Cases**:
+   - Adjust pagination limits based on user needs
+   - Modify SQL queries to prioritize specific data

 ## Troubleshooting